jordanmor/vegas-dice-game/README.md

 Tech Talent Select Midpoint Project - up for review by The Hartford

 ### My Personal Project Goals
-- Use this project as an opportunity to utilize Spring Boot, by building a REST API that will send game data to an interactive front end
+- Use this project as an opportunity to utilize Spring Boot, by building a REST API that will send game data to an interactive front end.
-- Make my application available at a public URL using Heroku
+- Host Spring Boot RESTful app on Heroku.
+Make front-end application available at a public URL using GitHub pages.
-- On the backend, persist highest player scores with an online mySQL database
+- On the backend, persist highest player scores with an online mySQL database.
-- Animate dice using CSS 3D animations
+- Animate dice using CSS 3D animations.
-- Produce an MVP by project due date
+- Produce an MVP by project due date.

 **Project Assigned:** 08/30/2019
 **Project Due:** 09/06/2019